-During operation the sealing assembly (mechanical seal and seal support system) contributes to the total energy consumption of the pump-sealing assembly mainly due to the friction and viscous shear of the fluid in the seal chamber (also known as frictional losses), and the energy consumption of the seal support system which is implemented in order to maintain an acceptable environment in the seal chamber.
+During operation, the sealing assembly (mechanical seal and seal support system) contributes to the total energy consumption of the pump-sealing assembly mainly due to the friction and viscous shear of the fluid in the seal chamber (also known as frictional losses), and the energy consumption of the seal support system which is implemented in order to maintain an acceptable environment in the seal pact of different pack of the supplementation chamber.
 In certain applications the energy consumption level of the support system can be equal to or even greater than that of the pump drive.

-, impact, impact, of 150 Active view the full rate of 150 Active view the 150 Active view Table B.2 provides an example of qualitative assessment of the energy impact of different commonly
+Table B.2 provides an example of qualitative assessment of the energy impact of different commonly